Favourited 166 times

 Most residents in villages around the lake are farmers without regular income.
 Many of them know how to make crafts for everyday life from different materials like banana leaves, papyrus and eucalyptus trees.
 Currently, we help 20 local women and 10 men to sell their handmade items.

 4. Piglet Project

-Recently, we gave away piglets to 5 different villages.
+Recently, we gave away piglets to 206 different families in diffrent villages in three yeas time and we continue to expand the project to different families,we started with 10pigs .
 Families take care of the piglets and when they reproduce, they pass the offspring on to another family.
 The goal is to provide a piglet for every family which will help them to pay for children education.

 5. Cultural group

 Involve 30 locals who practice traditional dances.
 We help them connect with tourist resorts to earn some money by performing for foreign visitors.
 They decide what to do with the money they earn.